 Short answer: If you are a happy client of P&A, then look in the mirror.
 That is who.

-Long answer: Our clients tend to fit into three broad categories: Rising Success, Major Life Events, and Retirement.
-We do have minimum relationship, but leave it up to us to talk through those.
+Long answer: Our clients are going through money-in-motion events, like retirement, the sale of a business, an inheritance, or simply seeking a new advisor.
+We do have a minimum relationship size, but leave it up to us to talk through those.
 We ensure that any client referral is taken good care of, whether the result is engaging in a formal advisory relationship or not.

 How should I make the connection?